QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

 <blockquote class="spoiler">
 That's simply an attribute (or a method) that is owned by the class.
-The attribute have the same value of each instance (each Point for a class Point for instance). <b>Some methods will be static</b> so make sure that you don't forget the keyword.
-You will know when a method is not static when you can only write you method while giving an instance in argument.
+The attribute has the same value of each instance (each Point for a class Point for instance). <b>Some methods will be static</b> so make sure that you don't forget the keyword.
+You will know when a method is likely to be static when you are not using instance's attributes inside.
 </blockquote>

 ``equals ? hashcode ? and ==``